This Knights of Columbus council (16253) honors the great and holy leader of the Ukrainian Catholic Church, Metropolitan Andrey Sheptytsky, OSBM.

 Chaplain: Father Iura Godenciuc

 We welcome Catholic men to live their faith in relationship to the parish and society.
-Meetings are generally held on the first Monday of each month but please consult the bulletin.
+Meetings are generally held on the second Monday of each month but please consult the bulletin.

 About Metropolitan Andrey Sheptytsky